 Posted by: Anand Srinivasan, founder of Hubbion

 Real estate marketing can be quite expensive.
 The average cost of a lead can be anywhere between $50 and $60, with the total cost of acquisition ranging from $3,000 to $5,000.
 This is likely to be higher for large cities like New York or San Francisco.
-A successful real estate agent will thus seek to achieve two things: reduce the cost per lead and increase lead conversion.
+A successful real estate agent (who has taken the five critical steps to making it in real estate) will thus seek to achieve two things: reduce the cost per lead and increase lead conversion.
 In this article, we will look at ways to do this.